AlexOrtiz5/Social_Media/README.md

   - Focusing on Engagement Rate: A significant step has been the development of a dedicated Engagement Rate Analysis.
 This critical metric normalizes interactions by audience size, providing a powerful way to assess the true impact and audience loyalty of influencers, beyond just their follower count.
 We've implemented specific calculations and visualizations to compare engagement across platforms and tiers.

 # Conclusion
-  So far, we've been working on analyzing social media influencer data from Instagram, TikTok, and YouTube.
-We've cleaned and merged the data, and started to explore things like engagement rates across these platforms.
-Initial looks suggest there might be some interesting differences in how engaging content is on each.
-For example, TikTok seems to have higher average engagement in our initial calculations or Instagram has a wider range of subscriber counts in our top influencers.

-  We also took a peek at the distribution of subscribers.
-This gave us a first glimpse into the kind of content and creators present on each platform.

-  This is just a starting point, and there's still a lot more to dig into with this data to really understand the dynamics of influencers on each platform and how they compare.
+  This project analyzed social media influencer data from Instagram, TikTok, and YouTube to understand the dynamics of online influence.
+We focused on key areas including audience scale (subscriber distribution and influencer tiers), engagement rates, content categories, and audience geography.

+  Through data cleaning, comprehensive analysis, and targeted visualizations (like scatter plots and tiered breakdowns), we've gained a holistic understanding of what defines success on each platform and how they compare.
+The insights gathered provide a strong foundation for understanding the diverse landscape of social media influence.

 # Contact
   linkedin, github, medium, etc